Last Updated on May 15, 2024

 C2C Wattle Stitch Crochet

 The corner to corner crochet Wattle stitch has a wonderful texture, you will be surprised how basic stitches can form such a beautiful fabric!
+When you crochet the Wattle stitch from corner to corner, you just increase from one corner and when you are ready, you start to decrease the stitches until reaching the other corner.

-So if you are looking for a different corner to corner stitch, and want to add some interest to your C2C project, you are in the right place!
+So if you are looking for a different corner to corner (C2C) stitch, and want to add some interest to your C2C project, you are in the right place!

 Want to learn more about the Corner to Corner method?
 Check out the Guide to How to Crochet Corner to Corner!